SwetaThanu08/Final_App_AndroidClubTask/README.md

 - Find the motivation and positive mindset you need to succeed with daily encouragement.
 - This app is designed to inspire you with positive affirmations and self-talk — a proven technique to make your mind work for you.
 - Further, the randomized quotes can be tweeted in twitter.

-<h1> Contributions </h1>

-- All three members contributed equally in the logic,styling and debugging of all screens of the project.

-- Sweta: Integrating the API with the App ,generating the code and creating the MainScreen
-- Sneka: Styling, Screen code ,quotes
-- Ruthrapriya: Buttons, Icons, Navigation, Merging of Screens

 <h1> ScreenShots </h1>